 In a few months, I will be taking the single most important exam of my medical career.
 What most people don’t know is that getting into medical school is only 20% of the battle into becoming a doctor.
-Another 20% is staying in medical school.
+Another 20% is remaining a student while dealing with medical school anxiety.
 Staying in medical school is a means of passing exams, maintaining your passion and eerily, staying alive until graduation.
 What many people don’t talk about is the declining mental health of medical students.
 We hear about the study habits, research papers, and white coat ceremonies.
 Somehow, we omit that 1 in 4 medical students experience depression, a rate two to five times higher than the general population.
 11% of medical students admitted to suicidal ideation, a rate triple the amount in the US population.
 While this is the case, only about 16% of medical students report seeking psychiatric treatment.

 Many of our friends and family, view us in this messianic light of the future doctor that has it all together.
 That couldn’t be farther from the truth.
 Currently, my laundry is piled upon my bed, I skipped lunch and my heart is racing due to my overthinking.

 You thought medical school graduation was the end of it?
 Not exactly.

 Currently, there are two types of medical schools, Allopathic (MD) and Osteopathic (DO) medical schools.
 The destination of both types of medical schools is residency.
 To make it to residency, MD and DO students will meet the same fate in the application process to hopefully MATCH.
 Successfully matching guarantees that you will become a doctor in a specific specialty of choice.
 Your diploma only certifies that you completed your medical coursework.
 Residency allows you to treat patients and legally practice as a physician.
 Without matching, you are essentially a physician by paper but not practice.
 The MATCH process is basically being selected by a hospital to begin your formal training as a physician.